 Evaluating Root Cause Analysis Options: Change Analysis

-It is always useful to compare what should have happened to what did happen when analyzing a problem, but this effort alone will not lead you the root causes of, and corrective actions for, preventing the problem in the future.
+It is always useful to compare what should have happened to what did happen when analyzing a problem.
+This effort alone however will rarely lead you the root causes of, and corrective actions for, preventing the problem in the future.

-Disadvantages : The Change Analysis tool appears to be limited to comparing what should have happened to what did happen, and in turn does not lead you to the actual root causes of, and corrective actions for, preventing that problem in the future.
+The Change Analysis tool compares what should have happened to what did happen.
+Comparisons are made across the ‘who, what, when, where, and how’ question dimension to collect information.
+In turn, use of this tool may not lead you to the actual root causes and corrective actions to prevent problem return.

 Evaluating Root Cause Analysis Options: Fishbone or Ishikawa Diagram

-Features : This tool is perhaps the oldest, and most well known, tool for conducting a root cause analysis.
-In its most common form of use, the user attempts to define multiple possible causes for a given problem in the four areas of manpower, methods, materials, and machines.
-The five why technique is often used with this tool to construct the bones of the chart, with the answer to each why resulting in a new branch being created off of the previous one that the question originated from.
+This tool is perhaps the oldest, and most well known, root cause analysis tool.
+In its most common form of use, the user attempts to define multiple possible causes for a given problem.
+Possible causes could come from four different areas – manpower, methods, materials, and machines.
+Teams often use the ‘5 Whys’ technique with this tool to help construct the bones of the chart.
+The answer to each ‘why’ question results in a new branch off of the previous one that the question originated from.

-Advantages : This tool is better than nothing, and serves as a useful tool for getting individual opinions onto a sheet of paper so that everyone involved can talk about them and suggest additional possible causes.
-In a lot ways, it is similar to identifying the conditions for a snapchart, but that is where the comparison ends.
+This tool builds on simple list creation.
+The fishbone diagram serves as a useful tool to capture individual opinions.
+The team can talk about the information in-hand and identify additional possible causes.
+In a lot of ways, it is similar to identifying the conditions for a Snapchart, but that is where the comparison ends.

-Disadvantages : This is an opinion-based tool, and its design limits the user’s ability to visually define multiple levels of ‘why’ answers unless the paper that is being used is really large.
-Worse yet, opinion (voting of some form) is normally used to select the most likely causes from those listed on the diagram.
-Teams are then encouraged to test different countermeasures for the selected causes to see if the problem goes away, which can be both time consuming and costly.
-The tool also does not focus on finding and eliminating generic causes.
+The fishbone diagram is an opinion-based tool.
+Its design limits the user’s ability to visually define multiple levels of ‘why’ answers, unless the visual medium in use is really large.
+Worse yet, users rely on opinion (a vote of some form) to select the most likely causes from the list.
+Teams then define and test possible countermeasures for the selected causes to see if the problem goes away.
+This can consume significant time and money.
+The tool also does not focus on generic cause identification and and elimination.